Volkansoftware/Cv/README.md

 ### useState
 ### useEffect

-Note: Home page is not finished yet.
+Note: This project is not finished yet.